 Alexandra Chasin is the author of Brief, an interactive book published as an app for iPad; the medium is an integral part of the storyline.
 She received a PhD in Modern Thought and Literature from Stanford University in 1993, and an MFA in Fiction Writing at Vermont College in 2002.
 She is the author of Selling Out: The Gay and Lesbian Movement Goes to Market, a study of the relation between the LGBT "market" and the LGBT social movement.
 Her other books include Kissed By, a collection of formally innovative short fiction.
 Chasin is a past recipient of a Bunting Fellowship at Radcliffe, a Whiting Dissertation Fellowship, and a 2012 Fiction Fellowship from the New York Foundation for the Arts.
 Chasin teaches in the Literary Studies Department at Lang College, The New School. http://jadedibisproductions.com/BRIEF.html

 The Convergence Zone is a place of wild and unpredictable weather because of converging weather fronts.

-More information about readings from the Convergence Zone is available from Meredith Field.
+More information about readings from the Convergence Zone is available from the IAS graduate office.